MetLife Investment Management LLC Invests $482,000 in Lordstown Motors Corp. (NASDAQ:RIDE)

 RIDE stock opened at $5.12 on Thursday.
 The firm has a market capitalization of $906.13 million, a P/E ratio of -2.44 and a beta of 0.41.
 The business’s 50-day moving average is $5.91 and its two-hundred day moving average is $7.52.
 Lordstown Motors Corp. has a 1 year low of $4.64 and a 1 year high of $31.57.

 A number of brokerages recently commented on RIDE.
 Royal Bank of Canada lowered their target price on Lordstown Motors from $5.00 to $4.00 and set an “underperform” rating for the company in a report on Friday, November 12th.
-Zacks Investment Research upgraded Lordstown Motors from a “sell” rating to a “hold” rating in a report on Friday, October 8th.
-R. F. Lafferty upgraded Lordstown Motors from a “sell” rating to a “hold” rating and raised their target price for the company from $3.00 to $7.00 in a report on Friday, November 12th.
-The Goldman Sachs Group cut Lordstown Motors from a “neutral” rating to a “sell” rating and set a $5.00 target price for the company. in a report on Sunday, September 26th.
-Finally, Morgan Stanley lowered Lordstown Motors from an “equal weight” rating to an “underweight” rating and reduced their price target for the company from $8.00 to $2.00 in a research report on Monday, October 4th.
+Bank of America cut Lordstown Motors from a “neutral” rating to an “underperform” rating and lowered their target price for the company from $11.00 to $5.00 in a report on Thursday, September 16th.
+BTIG Research cut Lordstown Motors from a “buy” rating to a “neutral” rating in a report on Friday, November 12th.
+R. F. Lafferty raised Lordstown Motors from a “sell” rating to a “hold” rating and increased their price target for the company from $3.00 to $7.00 in a research report on Friday, November 12th.
+Finally, The Goldman Sachs Group lowered Lordstown Motors from a “neutral” rating to a “sell” rating and set a $5.00 price target on the stock. in a research report on Sunday, September 26th.
 Six research analysts have rated the stock with a sell rating and four have assigned a hold rating to the stock.
 According to MarketBeat, Lordstown Motors currently has a consensus rating of “Sell” and a consensus price target of $9.22.

 About Lordstown Motors